refIekt/refIekt.github.io/lit.md

 action.control = control
 ```

 Now you've commented your code and your comments double as logs.
-The lit emoji acts as a nice sectional heading too.

 You can even use the emoji `🔥()` instead of `lit()` to call the method... cause why not?
 Climate change is real and we're all going to die anyway.
 So the final code could be: